nelhage/blog.nelhage.com/content/draft/property-testing-is-fuzzing.md

 - A system under test

-  The traditional granularity of a property-based test is a function, and for a fuzzer is a binary, but both are just different implementation of "some arbitary computation"
+  The traditional granularity of a property-based test is a function, and for a fuzzer is a binary[^libfuzzer], but both are just different implementation of "some arbitary computation"

 - A property we want to ensure